 The Directors, through the Company's HR department, have a relentless focus to build an ecosystem focussed on employee safety, productivity and wellness.
 The Board is given updates at regular intervals on measures and compliances on health and safety such as accident rates, near miss reports, progress on initiatives to improve various health and safety measures, and regular audits of manufacturing facilities for compliance with health and safety policies.
-In relation to the Covid-19 pandemic, the Board of the company has implemented an extensive range of health and safety measures to facilitate a safe working environment across markets.
+As a part of talent management the HR department continued to enhance talent mapping programme by delivery focussed training and sharing knowledge across the organisation through secondment placement.
+Further "InterActions" our engagement survey completed on a bi-annual basis provides valuable insights for driving actions plans at both organisational and managerial levels.
+We use the survey results to develop action plans that address critical issues and support ongoing efforts to boost employee engagement.